Skip to main content

 The evidence you choose to provide is a decision for you to make based on your community.

-A common form of evidence is a letter of support from your community.
-Evidence could also include minutes from community/board meetings that demonstrates community engagement and support for the project/positions.
+A common form of evidence is a letter of support from the local community where the proposed jobs would be delivered.
+Evidence could also include minutes from community/board meetings that demonstrates local community engagement and support for the project/positions.

 We recommend including as much information/evidence as possible, so it is clear for the assessors.